-- 2. Firmly hold the left end of front bezel, and pull the right end only about 10 cm toward you. - 3.
+- 2. Hold the left end of front bezel and pull the right end toward you about 10 cm.
+Check that the hook in left is removed as illustrated in the figure below and remove the left end from the chassis. - 3.
 Confirm that the left side of front bezel is unlocked, then hold the left end and pull it toward you to remove the front bezel from chassis.

-Be careful not to press POWER Switch.
+Note Be careful not to press POWER Switch.